RujuVajani/RFIDTracker/README.md

 You may use any library(ies) of your choice.
 Use preferrably typescript, if you're not familiar with it, you may use javascript.
 Node6 will be used.

+Commit often to show how you progress.
+After you're finished, please make sure everything is committed, zip your directory (including the .git subdirectory) and send it back.

 ## Additional Questions

 1. Describe your solution in a few words (expect an experienced programmer reading it) and describe